Lincoln Electric’s History with Asbestos

 During World War II, Lincoln Electric was the largest producer of arc welding equipment in the world.
 Its products contained asbestos to improve their fireproof qualities, a fact that endangered the company’s workers.

-Because of Lincoln Electric’s welding expertise, it received a number of ship-repair assignments from the Navy during this period.
-Employees of Lincoln Electric who repaired ships faced even higher risks of exposure because Navy ships were largely produced with asbestos as well.
+Because of Lincoln Electric’s welding expertise, it received a number of ship repair assignments from the U.S. Navy during this period.
+Those who repaired ships faced even higher risks of exposure because Navy ships were largely made with asbestos as well.

 Lincoln Electric is still one of the world’s foremost designers and manufacturers of welding equipment.
-Although it maintains its headquarters in Euclid, Ohio, it has manufacturing operations in more than 20 countries and distributes products to more 160 countries.
+Although it maintains its headquarters in Cleveland, Ohio, it has more than 40 manufacturing operations in 20 countries and distributes products to more than 160 countries.